 For more information about the service, please visit the University of Edinburgh website.
-You will also find a range of resources on OJS and scholarly publishing.

 If you would like to request the service for your journal, please first read the information we provide on the University of Edinburgh website.

 Rebecca works full-time on the service and is the first point of contact for all service-related queries, including using the Open Journals System (OJS), publishing best practice, and workflow training.

 Greig works on the service one day a week, and is the point of contact for technical issues regarding the Open Journals System (OJS).

 Service Board Members

 Kevin Ashley, Digital Curation Center, University of Edinburgh

 Kyle Brady, University of St Andrews